-Tasks are first pickled and then signed using Django's own django.core.signing module using the SECRET\KEY and cluster name as salt, before being sent to a Redis list.
-This ensures that task packages on the Redis server can only be executed and read by clusters and django servers who share the same secret key and cluster name.
-Optionally the packages can be compressed before transport
+Tasks are first pickled and then signed using Django's own django.core.signing module using the SECRET_KEY and cluster name as salt, before being sent to a message broker.
+This ensures that task packages on the broker can only be executed and read by clusters and django servers who share the same secret key and cluster name.
+If a package fails to unpack, it will be marked failed with the broker and discarded.
+Optionally the packages can be compressed before transport.